Proficiency In Survival Craft And Rescue Boats Other Than Fast Rescue Boats- PSC Perth

 This STCW course is designed to help build competence and knowledge of safety procedures to control and coordinate launching the lifeboat and rescue boat, and safely evacuate or

+recover personnel from offshore vessels, should an incident occur whilst at sea.
 This course is suitable for all seafarers operating in Australian and International waters.

-This course covers the requirements of the 1995 STCW Convention Chapter VI, Section AVl/2, Table A-Vl/2-1.
+This course covers the requirements of the 1995 STCW Convention Chapter VI, Section AVl/ 2, Table A-Vl/2-1.
 On meeting the minimum standard of competence in survival craft and

 rescue boats other than fast rescue boats, a student will be competent to operate life-saving appliances and take charge of a survival craft or rescue boat during or after launch.
 They will